Dart-Code/Dart-Code/README.md

 - When the extension is loaded
 - When you enabled/disable some features (eg. showTodos)

-Included in the event is your platform (Win/Linux/Mac) and the extensions version number.
+Included in the event is your platform (Win/Linux/Mac) and extension/Dart version numbers.

 This can be disabled via the `dart.allowAnalytics` setting.